Ergon-moe/Bitcoin-Static/doc/ninja_targets.md

    https://ninja-build.org/manual.html

-## Setting up an out-of-tree Ninja build of Bitcoin Cash Node
+## Setting up an out-of-tree Ninja build of Bitcoin Static

 An out-of-tree build creates build products in a separate folder where they do not interfere with the source code working area.